 “I just like how it feels.
 Wood is sturdy, and cool to the touch.
 Maybe it does sound a little odd, but I really do receive so much comfort from sleeping there,” she explained, her tone gentle.
 Perhaps even a touch saddened.
 “I’m sorry, I really should behave more like a lady, shouldn’t I?
 I am a guest in your home, after all.”

 Garrett squinted his eyes.
 Just when he thought this girl couldn’t get any stranger, she was always content to outdo herself.

 He remembered the breakthrough he’d had earlier that day--how it was unfair, and downright foolish to expect the girl to understand his reasoning, when she knew nothing about him.

 It bothered the reticent man on numerous levels; how his balance seemed to outright collapse whenever he was around her.
 Never before had he cared what others thought, or what they assumed about his life.
-So why was it that Gwenevere’s blissful ignorance to his inner workings irked him so?
+So why was it, that Gwenevere’s blissful ignorance regarding his inner workings irked him so?

 Although he could indeed still see her there behind him, Garrett refused to look at her.
 She just made him so uncomfortable, and he had no clarification as to why.

 But whenever she exhibited such untold sadness, the thief’s interest in her surmounted any of his usual detached tendencies.
 That semblance of a profound tragedy enshrouded Gwenevere now, and it was enough to flood Garrett with an uncharacteristic level of interest.